lllwvlvwlll/Woolong/NEO_NEP_5.md

         ///   The account to transfer a balance to.
         /// </param>
         /// <param name="amount">
-        ///   The amount to transfer
+        ///   The amount to transfer.
         /// </param>
         /// <returns>
         ///   Transaction successful?